 This is a great way to stay motivated or to see patterns during months when you’re able to make more progress than others so that you can replicate your own success.

 If you’ve still got some debt hanging around even after taking all these steps, consider doing a refinance or consolidation of any loans remaining.
-You can easily do this through Credible, which is an online student loan marketplace enabling you to get rate quotes from up to 10 lenders with a single application.
+You can easily do this through Credible, which is an online student loan marketplace enabling you to get rate quotes from multiple lenders with a single application.
 It’s likely you’ll be able to find the best combination of a low interest and an affordable monthly payment.

 Paying off $20,000 in student loans in just a year might sound impossible.
 But many people have done it.
 With hard work and planning, you can do it, too!